diamantidis/diamantidis.github.io/_posts/2020-06-14-graphql-mutations-for-ios-app.md

 To sum up, in this post, we have made a brief introduction to Combine's `Future` and `Promise` and we have seen how we can use them to perform GraphQL mutations.
 More specifically, we have seen how to implement the logic to sequentially create, edit, and delete a post.

-Thanks for reading, I hope you find this post useful.

-If you like this post and you want to get notified when a new post is published, you can follow me on [X] or subscribe to the [RSS feed].

-Also, if you have any questions or comments about this post, feel free to contact me on [X]!
+Thanks for reading!
+If you found this post useful, consider [buying me a coffee] to support the blog.
+For questions or comments, feel free to reach out on [X]!

+Until next time!

 Until next time!